wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 #### What does this do? <!-- omit in toc -->
 - An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
-- If groups should be removed, and the objects exist, the group IDs are provided to the [remove group function][remove-function]
+- If subscriptions should be removed, and the objects exist, the group IDs are provided to the [remove subscription function][remove-function]
-- If groups should be updated, and the objects exist, the group objects are provided to the [edit group function][update-function]
-- If there are group objects to be created, the objects are provided to the [new group function][create-function]
+- If there are subscription objects to be created, the objects are provided to the [new group function][create-function]
   - The new group config information is then exported using the [export group function][export-function]
   - This ensures the new group Ids are available in the config to manage in the future
   - Within the pipeline, the files are added, committed and pushed to the [config repo][config-repo]